Safeguarding at Sugar Hill Primary

 Witnessing domestic abuse is really distressing for a child or young person.
 They can often see the abuse, hear it from another room, see a parent’s injuries and distress afterwards, or be physically hurt themselves.

-A new project, called Operation Encompass, aims to support children affected in any way by domestic abuse.
+Operation Encompass, aims to support children affected in any way by domestic abuse.
 The project is a joint initiative involving Durham County Council, Durham Police and schools across the county.

 A major part of the project is the training of school staff, known as a ‘key adults’ in each school to liaise with police and work with the young people affected.
 At Sugar Hill Primary, Mrs Legge has attended this training.

-Starting from January 2017, following any serious domestic abuse incident being reported into Durham Police, specialist staff will identify which school that child attends, make contact with the school and communicate relevant and necessary information.
+Since January 2017, following any serious domestic abuse incident being reported into Durham Police, specialist staff will identify which school that child attends, make contact with the school and communicate relevant and necessary information.
 This will ensure that the school is made aware at the earliest possible opportunity and they can subsequently provide support in a way that means the child feels safe and supported.

 We believe our school’s involvement in this project demonstrates our commitment to providing the best possible care and support for our pupils.